trelau/pyocctlite/.junie/guidelines.md

     - Do not expose new public symbols without explicit request.

 ## Testing
 - **Priority**: The high-level Python bindings are the most important.
-We do not need to write tests for C++ files or raw bindings.
+Tests for C++ files or raw bindings are not required.
 - **Coverage**: Ideally, provide test cases for:
   - Every way of creating types in Python (alternative constructors).
   - Every property.